pw1/stor/README.md

-# stor
+# Stor
-Very simple interface to various storage backends.
+A very simple interface to various storage backends.